ReneGoldin/storyline360/README.md

 Articulate Storyline Information
 Interactive Articulate Storyline modules developed to practice some functions.

+##Samples:
+1. Drop and Drag Interaction - The Scrum
+2. Scenario Based - Restaurant conflict resolution
+3. Timeline - The history of Apartheid

 ## Customization
 To customize or edit the modules you will need to have Articulate Storyline: Articulate Storyline 360 for interaction (Build 3.22.17236.0)